antoniomsantos99/Sims-3-Auto-Performance-and-BugFixes/README.md

 * Install [Python](https://www.python.org/ftp/python/3.13.0/python-3.13.0-amd64.exe)
 * Install dependencies by running the following command: `pip install -r requirements.txt`
 * Run GUI.py: `python GUI.py`

+## Contribute
+Looking to contribute?
+Currently there are not many rules!

+* If looking to contribute in the development just create a pull request and i'll review it.
+* If you found a bug then create an issue with the steps to reproduce it and i'll try to squash it away!

 ## Credits (In development)
 This program would not be possible without the work of the following people: